Never Let You Go (Third Eye Blind song): Chart performance

 On the US Billboard Hot 100, "Never Let You Go" first at appeared at number 65 on the week dated January 22, 2000, becoming that issue's "Hot Shot Debut".
 Ten weeks later, on April 1, 2000, the song reached its peak of number 14 on the Hot 100, and it stayed on the listing for 22 weeks, last charting at number 46 on June 17.
-The song became a top-five hit on four other Billboard charts, reaching number three on the Adult Top 40, number four on the Adult Alternative Songs and Modern Rock Tracks charts, and number five on the Mainstream Top 40.
+The song became a top-five hit on four other Billboard charts, reaching number three on the Adult Top 40, number four on the Triple-A and Modern Rock Tracks charts, and number five on the Mainstream Top 40.
 At the end of 2000, Billboard ranked the song as the 43rd-most-successful hit of the year.
-"Never Let You Go" became a number-one hit on Canada's RPM Top Singles chart, debuting at number 39 on January 24, 2000, and rising to the top position on the issue of March 27.
+"Never Let You Go" became a number-one hit on Canada's RPM 100 Hit Tracks chart, debuting at number 39 on January 24, 2000, and rising to the top position on the issue of March 27.
 In addition, the song peaked at number two on the RPM Top 30 Rock Report and number 37 on the Adult Contemporary Tracks ranking.

 Outside North America, "Never Let You Go" first charted on New Zealand's RIANZ Singles Chart on February 13, 2000, debuting at number 44.
 Over the next four weeks, the song rose up the chart, peaking at number 15 on March 5, 2000.
 It spent the next eight weeks rising and falling in the top 30 and remained in the top 50 for a total of 19 weeks.
 In Australia, the song stalled at number 63 after debuting on the ARIA Singles Chart in late February 2000.
 The following month, the song debuted on the Icelandic Singles Chart at number 32 and reached its peak of number 26 on April 28.
 Despite failing to reach the top 100 in the United Kingdom, "Never Let You Go" debuted and peaked at number six on the UK Rock Singles Chart on June 11, 2000.

 Music video

 A music video for the song was released in January 2000, directed by Chris Hafner.
-In it, the band performs on a metal platform high in a sunset-filled sky.
-Interspersed with the sky scenes are scenes of the band eating in a dimly-lit Chinese restaurant with several girls and going to a nightclub.
-At one point, lead singer Stephan Jenkins hangs from the bottom of the platform while his fellow bandmembers and several girls hang onto him, looking down apprehensively.
+It features the band performing on a metal platform high in a sunset-filled sky.
+Interspersed with the platform scenes are scenes of the band eating in a dimly-lit Chinese restaurant with several girls, going to a nightclub, and lead singer Stephan Jenkins meeting a girl backstage at a concert.
+During the first verse, Jenkins hangs from the bottom of the platform while his bandmates and several girls hang onto him, looking down apprehensively.
+In the first chorus, another girl dressed in a black latex outfit and matching thigh-high boots appears and climbs this human ladder up to the platform.
 Meredith Gottlieb of MTV News referred to the video as "abstract".